It’s no secret that I love Spain – I was brought up in the country, after all.

 The outstanding sight in Lleida, a beautiful and ancient city in Catalonia, is the Castle of Suda, the city’s most distinctive landmark.

 Its name means Castle of the King and it crowns what is known as Sovereign Rock, most likely because of the many historical events it has witnessed.
 For example, this is where Catalan and Aragonese nobility swore their oaths to Prince James (who became King James I the Conqueror).
 Contributed by Nisha and Vasu.

-Logroño is located in the middle of the Rioja wine region of Spain, and one of the main things it is famous for is the pinchos crawl that takes place twice a day (at lunch and dinner) along a small conglomeration of alleyways surrounding Calle Laurel, in the center of town.
-A pinchos crawl is essentially a bar crawl where you hop from place to place, eating a pincho with a beer or wine at each place.
-What makes the pinchos crawl so unique is that each bar specializes in just one or two dishes, and there are still far more locals on the pinchos crawl than tourists.
+Logroño is located in the middle of the Rioja wine region of Spain, and one of the main things it is famous for is the pinchos crawl that takes (at lunch and dinner) along a small warren of alleyways surrounding Calle Laurel, in the center of town.
+A pinchos crawl is essentially a bar crawl where you hop from place to place, eating a pincho with a beer or wine at each place (a pincho, by the way, is like a tapa but usually mounted on a piece of bread).

 The pinchos crawl is a foodie’s dream and a great way to immerse yourself in the city’s culture.
-You can try multiple specialties in one meal, and since each place has been perfecting their one dish for ages, you know you’re only eating the very best.
+You can try multiple specialties in one meal, and since each place has been perfecting its one dish for ages, you know you’re only eating the very best.